-The City adopted several guiding principles regarding housing as a guide for affordable housing.
-In essence these principles recognize that everyone in Gresham deserves a decent, safe and affordable place to live and that sustainable and vibrant communities require a balance of jobs, housing and services.
-The principles recognized early on that concentrations of poverty and minority populations could block access to opportunities, which is reflected in national policies to promote equal opportunities in all neighborhoods (Affirmatively Furthering Fair Housing).
-The City promotes a diversity of housing types across all neighborhoods and recognizes that publicly-assisted housing is one component.
-The City is committed to fostering housing options that working individuals and families can afford.
-The City will look for new opportunities to preserve and expand housing options for all residents, including low-income residents who need ongoing support.
+The City adopted several guiding principles regarding housing which recognize that everyone in Gresham deserves a decent, safe and affordable place to live and that sustainable and vibrant communities require a balance of jobs, housing and services.
+The principles recognize that concentrations of poverty and minority populations may block access to opportunities, which is reflected in national policies to promote equal opportunities in all neighborhoods.
+The City is committed to fostering housing options that working individuals and families can afford and will look for new opportunities to preserve and expand housing options for all residents.